flatironinstitute/sciware/36_ReproduciblePaper/main.md

 #note: we're going to give a brief overview of a lot today, which fall into these categories. the goal here is to make you aware of all of these topics, and to get you started. the goal is not to be exhaustive, and you'll probably need to do more reading or ask questions about the topics we'll cover today.
 I'll have some resources at the end of this presentation, which you can find on the sciware site and, if you end up trying to follow these guidelines and have questions or just want to show off, post on the sciware channel!

 so our topics are grouped into a couple of higher-level categories: read slide.
 Edaordo's going to present about the first two of these, which are the meatiest, and then I'm going to come back and finish us up.
 Periodically, we're going to switch tabs to show you how we've implemented these steps in our own projects.

+these topics pretty much all generally fall into "good software engineering practices".

+we're covering a lot of ground here. we're going to try and signal what we think is required, and what is "supplemental", which we'll try to indicate with gray